-Girl Scouts of Southeastern Michigan honors Emilee Hrbcek with the most prestigious award in the world for girls: the Girl Scout Gold Award.
-Emilee, of Coswell, is among 19 young women who have taken the initiative to bettering their communities through sustainable community change projects.
+Girl Scouts of Southeastern Michigan honors Jehnya Footitt with the most prestigious award in the world for girls: the Girl Scout Gold Award.
+Jehnya, of Detroit, is among 13 young women who have taken the initiative to bettering their communities through sustainable community change projects.
 The time and commitment they’ve dedicated towards these projects prove they’re true leaders and exceptional examples for all girls to look up to.

 The Gold Award is Girl Scout’s highest honor and is presented to Girl Scouts who address a community issue or problem they are passionate about.
 They’re required to spend a minimum of 80 hours investigating the problem, creating a plan, and implementing it.